AlexandreRio/kmfc/README.md

 # KMFC

-Rewrite of a cpp code generator from kevoree metal-model.
+Rewrite of a cpp code generator from kevoree meta-model.
 Original write is by [Jean-Emile](https://github.com/Jean-Emile) and is located [here](https://github.com/kevoree/kmfcpp).

 ## Class generator